 - The Langham Hotel offers top-end luxury for under 1000 RMB.
 This hotel offers western standards and is a popular choice for travellers to Shenzhen who don’t mind spending a bit of extra money.

+Sun Island Scenic Area is one of the most popular things to do in the city at any time of year.
+In winter it hosts part of the Ice & Snow Festival, but in summer it’s also a stunning area to explore.
 You can even visit the Ice Sculpture Garden on a hot summer’s day, the largest indoor Ice and Snow Art Hall in the world.
-It gives you a taste of what to expect during the Ice & Snow Festival in winter as it contains sculptures that have featured in past festivals.
+It gives you a taste of what to expect during the Ice & Snow Festival in Winter as it contains sculptures that have featured in past festivals.

 As you wander around the city, you’ll notice a Russian influence, most notably at Saint Sophia’s Cathedral.
 It’s a stunning landmark that may leave you feeling as though you’ve momentarily step foot into Russia.